CodePilotai/codepilot/README.md

 - `static`: Will include any assets you want to bypass the build process.
 For example, a `favicon.ico` file will often go here in a typical web application.

-- `test`: We don't currently have any tests, but we have the infrastructure for them.
-If you try to run them, it'll actually fail right now, because it doesn't like that there are no unit tests and also doesn't like the `.md` files throughout the project.
-We'll have to play with the regex in `test/unit/index.js` to exclude them.
+- `test`: Contains the configuration for our testing setup.
+However, unit tests are stored next to the files that are being tested.

 ## Filenames